lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-1/readme.md

    <img src="_resources/Screenshot%202023-08-28%20at%2010.44.32.png" width="75%"/>

-4. Display all data for employees who started before 2005, sorted by hire_date
+4. Display all data in the employee table for employees who started working before the year 2005, sorted by hire_date from the most recent.
    ```sql
    SELECT * FROM employee
    WHERE YEAR(hire_date) < 2005